TeamHG-Memex/agnostic/docs/workflow.rst

         phone VARCHAR(255)
     );

-Before we begin working on a new task, we should snapshot the current schema.
-A snapshot contains schema definition statements, but it does not include any data.
+Before we begin working on a new task, we should snapshot the current database structure.
+A snapshot contains database structure statements, but it does not include any data.
 Snapshots are useful for testing, which we will see later.

 .. code:: bash